You might have heard the term “NLN accreditation” in reference to a nursing education program and wondered what it means.

 According to their website, NLN offers faculty development programs, networking opportunities, testing and assessment, nursing research grants, and public policy initiatives to its 33,000 individual and 1,200 institutional members.

-The NLN accrediting commission (NLNAC) is an entity within the NLN that is responsible for the accreditation of nursing education schools and programs.
+The NLN accrediting commission (NLNAC), now known as National League for Nursing Commission for Nursing Education Accreditation (CNEA) is an entity within the NLN that is responsible for the accreditation of nursing education schools and programs.
 Many types of nursing programs apply for accreditation, including practical nursing programs; diplomas; associate’s degrees; and bachelor’s, master’s, and doctoral degrees.
-NLNAC is also currently developing a model for accrediting international nursing programs.
+NLNAC/CNEA is also currently developing a model for accrediting international nursing programs.

 What does accreditation mean?